Farrukhbala/Farrukhbala/README.md

 ### Hi there, I am Farrukh Khan 👋

-and I am a Data Scietist with strong passion in Data Science.
+and I am a Data Scientist with strong passion in Data Science.

 - ⚡️ Data Scietist at [CNCD](https://www.cncdpk.com)
 - 🎓 Pursuing MS in Data Sciences from [NED](https://www.neduet.edu.pk/)